alexcu2718/scanit/README.md

 Increased efficiency of matching algorithm for colours.
 Added colours to display as an environment variable.

-You can force colours by  by using 'export SCANIT_COLOUR=true' (add it to your shell environment)
+You can force colours by using 'export SCANIT_COLOUR=true' (add it to your shell environment)

 Changed memory allocator choices for Linux, kept mimalloc for Windows Fixed minor bugs.
 Unnecessary conversions

+Tested colours to test if they work on Windows, they will work on powershell, kitty etc, but not basic cmd.

 ### Version=[0.3.8]